The world’s best private jet destinations – and the luxury hotels to book

 Where to stay: Warren Street Hotel

 One of the newest kids on the Big Apple’s hotel block is Firmdale Hotels’ third New York property, Warren Street Hotel, which opened in 2024 and has already been awarded one Michelin key.
-Situated in downtown TriBeCa, it was the brainchild of the brand behind London’s Ham Yard Hotel and Charlotte Street Hotel, with interiors, courtesy of its founder Kit Kemp, following a similar style: think bright and bold palettes complemented by contrasting wallpapers and specially commissioned art to create a fun, modern but welcoming space.
-Opt for the three-bedroom Songbird suite – featuring floor-to-ceiling windows, two living rooms, powder rooms and wet bars – if you're planning a longer stint in the city, and don’t miss a martini or two on the secluded Roof Terrace.
+Situated in downtown TriBeCa, it was the brainchild of the brand behind London’s Ham Yard Hotel and Charlotte Street Hotel, with interiors, courtesy of founder Kit Kemp, following a similar style: think bright and bold palettes complemented by contrasting wallpapers and specially commissioned art to create a fun, modern and welcoming space.
+Opt for the three-bedroom Songbird suite – featuring floor-to-ceiling windows, two living rooms, powder rooms and wet bars – if you're planning a longer stint in the city, and don’t miss a martini or two on the secluded roof terrace.

 From £675 per night.